espanso/espanso/docs/configuration.md

 title: Configuration
 layout: docs
 ---
-Following a Unix-like philisophy, **espanso uses files to manage it's configuration** instead of GUIs.
+Following a Unix-like philosophy, **espanso uses files to manage it's configuration** instead of GUIs.
 This has many advantages, such as the capability to easily sync your configurations between machines using [Git](https://git-scm.com/) or cloud services such as [Dropbox](https://www.dropbox.com/) or [Google Drive](https://www.google.com/drive/).